anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

-# Week 1: Overview of the ML Lifecycle and Deployment
+# Course 1 Week 1: Overview of the ML Lifecycle and Deployment

 ## The Machine Learning Project Lifecycle